Privacy Policy

 Summary

 BlurPOV is built so your video never has to leave your device.
-We don't run a server, we don't have an account system, and we don't collect a profile of you.
+We don't run a server, we don't have an account system, and we don't build a profile of you for our own purposes.
 Detection, identification, and rendering all happen locally on your iPhone.
-This page explains the details.

 What we process